 Where is it?

 No, seating is literally on a grassy hill.
 Bring a blanket or those camp chairs that sit on the ground.
 Lawnchairs are a no-no as they obstruct views for audiences behind you.
-It’s also pay-what-you-can, suggested ticket price is $20.
+It’s also pay-by-donation, with a suggested donation of $20.
 Dress for Calgary’s kooky weather.

-There are bathrooms inside Eau Claire Market as well as on the island underneath River Cafe.
+There are bathrooms inside Eau Claire Market, at Eau Claire Plaza, as well as on the island underneath River Cafe.

 Bring a picnic!
 SBTB is ideal with a tasty spread of food to enjoy while you watch.
-You can load up on treats from Eau Claire Market or splurge and order a picnic basket from River Cafe for $35/per person (partial proceeds go to SBTB).
+You can load up on treats from Eau Claire Market or splurge and order a picnic basket from River Cafe for $38/per person.
 The baskets are plentiful and packed with local and seasonal ingredients.
+There is also water and ice cream available to purchase at the show.

 Is it in English?